 My normal response to such people is to shrug my shoulders and move on.
 After all, none of the aforementioned ācāryas can claim to be ‘original’, in the sense that they all developed their theology based on the same prasthāna-trayīs, and in their opinion, their viewpoint was the actual meaning of those scriptures.
 The scriptures existed before these ācāryas, and will exist after them.
 So these meanings that they gleaned existed before them and will continue to exist.
 No person can claim originality.
 So what is the fuss about?

 But every now and then, I get irritated by aggressive people who visit this site.
-These people, driven by serotonin or undiagnosed mental illnesses, wish to teach the greatness of their own sampradāya to anyone who will listen, and even to those who do not want to listen, and thereby establish their own superiority over everyone else.
+These people wish to teach the greatness of their own sampradāya to anyone who will listen, and even to those who do not want to listen, and thereby establish their own superiority over everyone else.
 They want the ‘truth’ to come out that Śrī Jīva Goswami copied from their sampradāya and that the Caitanya tradition is a scam.

 Here is the actual truth.
 According to Śrī Jīva Goswami –